COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Ohio/README_OH.md

 ## Setup

 Create a folder for OH.
-Inside that folder, create two more folders: "Original Data" and "Output" You should also create a folder for NCES Data with three subfolders: NCES District Files, Fall 1997-Fall 2022, NCES School Files, Fall 1997-Fall 2022, and Cleaned NCES Data.
+Inside that folder, create the following folders:

-1. Download original data files and place them in the folder.
+1. "Original Data" [Download original data files and place them in the folder.]
+2. "Output"
+3. "NCES Data" with the following subfolders:
+   a.
+NCES District Files, Fall 1997-Fall 2022
+   b.
+NCES School Files, Fall 1997-Fall 2022
+   c.
+Cleaned NCES Data

+## File Directories
-2. Set file directories at the top of each do file:
+Set file directories at the top of each do file:

 ```
 global raw "/Users/miramehta/Documents/OH State Testing Data/Original Data"